jackshiang1986/Price-Prediction-for-Used-Cars/README.md

 # Price Prediction for Used Cars

 ## Project Overview
-For this project, a dataset 'Cars.csv', which is referenced from one of the projects from the online course "The Data Science Course 2022: Complete Data Science Bootcamp" on Udemy, is used for the study.
-The dataset contains sales of second-hand cars.
-Information such as brands, models, prices etc of second-hand cars are available in the dataset.
-In this project, a linear regression model is selected for building the machine learning model, which is aimed to predict the price of second-hand cars.
+For this project, a dataset 'Cars.csv' containing sales of second-hand cars was used for the study.
+Information such as brands, models, prices etc of second-hand cars were available in the dataset.
+In this project, a linear regression model was selected for building the machine learning model, which was aimed to predict the price of second-hand cars.

 ## Objectives of the Project
 The following are the objectives of the project: